2025 SCGOP Convention Drama: Rigged Vote? - FITSNews

 Fourth-term incumbent South Carolina “Republican” party chairman Drew McKissick – a tool of the establishment wing of the GOP – is being accused by conservative activists of rigging the vote against his rivals in this weekend’s race to lead the badly divided SCGOP.

-McKissick is running for a fifth term as chairman of the state party – whose elected representatives continues to veer to the ideological left despite the best efforts of activists to hold them accountable to the party’s platform and stated principles.
+McKissick is running for a fifth term as chairman of the state party – whose elected representatives continue to veer to the ideological left despite the best efforts of activists to hold them accountable to the party’s platform and stated principles.

 McKissick narrowly won a fourth term in 2023 as rising pressure from the ideological right nearly cost him his job.

-This year, it appears McKissick’s allies are leaving nothing to chance – voting overwhelmingly on Friday (May 2, 2025) to disqualify an entire county which unanimously opposed him in 2023.
+This year, it appears McKissick’s allies are leaving nothing to chance – voting overwhelmingly on Friday (May 2, 2025) to disqualify an entire county which unanimously opposed him in the hotly contested 2023 election.

 According to multiple sources familiar with the situation, the credentialing committee of the party – which is stacked with McKissick loyalists – voted 34-6 on Friday evening to disqualify all 24 delegates chosen by Pickens County Republicans.